hgducharme/SQL-Basics/the_join_family_operators/outer_join.md

 FROM Movie LEFT OUTER JOIN Review USING(mID);
 ```

 In the above query we are checking to see if the tuples in the `Movie` table match any tuples in the `Review` table.
-Instead of checking it the other way arround like in our previoius query.
+Instead of checking it the other way around like in our previous query.
 We are also including the `Director` names in this query, and since the `Director` tuples won't match any tuples in the `Review` table, they will be considered dangling tuples.
 However, recall that the `OUTER JOIN` operator includes dangling tuples in the result, so no need to worry!

 <br>